 The University's ownership interest in intellectual property and confidentiality in research conducted by the University must be protected.
-Volunteers and Visiting Scholars are permitted wide access to research and provide substantial advancement in many instances.
-The assistance, while valuable, must not compromise the ownership of the intellectual property or the confidential nature of the projects.
-All Volunteers/Visiting Scholars granted access to research projects at the University shall execute an approved agreement.
-A Visiting Scholar is an individual who is employed by another institution and is present at the University either as a result of a Memorandum of Understanding with another institution or at the institution's direction.
-A Volunteer is an individual who has agreed to assist the University without compensation in a research or academic undertaking.
+Volunteers and international Visiting Scholars are permitted wide access to research and provide substantial advancement in many instances.
+This collaboration, while valuable, must not compromise the ownership of the intellectual property or the confidential nature of the projects.
+All Volunteers/international Visiting Scholars granted access to research projects at the University shall execute an approved agreement regarding intellectual property and security.
+An international Visiting Scholar is an individual who is invited by a faculty member to study, conduct research or teach at the University and may be paid through the University or the Research Foundation or from an outside source.
+All international Visiting Scholars must be issued visa documentation though the Visa & Immigration Service Advising Office (or approved to come to campus on alternate documentation A Volunteer is an individual who has agreed to assist the University without compensation in a research or academic undertaking.